infinityglow/COMP90054-Pacman-Contest-Project/README.md

 - Dead-end detection strategy.
 - Prioritize actions (eat food, eat capsule, dodge enemy, go home) taken dynamically.

-We use a rule-based decision tree to specify which strategy and action to take in which situation.
+We used a rule-based decision tree to specify which strategy and action to take in which situation.

 ![decision tree](https://github.com/infinityglow/COMP90054-Pacman-Contest-Project/blob/master/images/ChooseActionStrategy.jpg)